monsoonmaelstrom/book2/book2.md

 Giorgi and Gavin slide into seats at our table.

 “Looks fine,” Gavin says to everyone.
-“Doesn’t seem like it’s still being watched.”
+“Doesn’t seem like it’s being watched.”

 Giorgi nods in agreement.